Huegoxaga/notes/cloud-services/aws.md

 ## Elastic Beanstalk

-It helps deploy app on EC2 and will do capacity provisioning, load balancing, scaling, and application health monitoring automatically.
+It deploys app on EC2 and will do capacity provisioning, load balancing, scaling, and application health monitoring automatically.

 - It has its own command line tool called `EB CLI`
 - An EB App can have multiple Environment, each deployed environment has an URL which is an alias(A record) to its corresponding load balancer.